 Lightning Bitcoin (LBTC) emerged as the fork of the Bitcoin blockchain in December 2017.
 The main advantage the Lightning Bitcoin counts on is its desire to combine the benefits of both Bitcoin and Ethereum to create a more versatile and efficient blockchain.
 The LBTC team sought to offer several distinguishing features which would arguably put it ahead of the competing forks and other cryptocurrencies.

-Lightning Bitcoin’s onchain governance system includes all token holders within its blockchain network and turns them into actors whose vote is treated as equal in the decision-making process.
+- Autonomous Digital Democracy.
+Lightning Bitcoin’s on chain governance system includes all token holders within its blockchain network and turns them into actors whose vote is treated as equal in the decision-making process.
 The LBTC uses theDPoS Consensus Mechanism which serves as the foundation of its “digital democracy” ecosystem and avoid the risks associated with the Proof-of-Work systems.

-Based on the LBTC protocol, the ultimate goal of Lightning Bitcoin is to have the payments processed in the matter of seconds.
+- Fast Transactions.
+Based on the LBTC protocol, the ultimate goal of Lightning Bitcoin is to have the payments processed in a matter of seconds.
 A limited number of verification nodes paired with the 2MB block size is supposed to shorten the time needed to reach consensus to seconds and, thus, offer higher transaction speeds.
 The maximum number of transactions the LBTC aims to process is about 24 million per day.

 Bitcoin Interest (BCI) was forked from Bitcoin in the spring of 2018 with the goal to create a new global payment ecosystem which will focus on the savings management.
 This will be arguably achieved by implementing technology which will allow the users to earn interest with the coins they hold (“park”), similar to what the real-life banks offer with their savings accounts.

 The technology which will make it possible is focused on three main areas: